priyanshi01/Python-1/README.md

     If n = 7 then output will be = {0:0, 1:1, 2:4}

   # Python-code-7:
-    Write a python function which accpets a tuple representing the fields (func,  xa ) where 'func' is any function  f(x)  and  xa
+    Write a python function which accpets a tuple representing the fields (func,  xa ) where 'func' is any function  f(x)
-    is a point on which you have to find the slope i,e;  df(x)dx  and return a tuple of (slope,  xa ,  f(xa) ,  Δx ) where  Δx→0  but  Δx≠0 .
+    and  xa  is a point on which you have to find the slope i,e;  df(x)dx  and return a tuple of (slope,  xa ,  f(xa) ,  Δx ) where  Δx→0  but  Δx≠0 .

     Remember :  limΔx→0f(xa+Δx)−f(xa)Δx

   # Python-code-8:
     Write a python function which accepts two arguments ( n ,  a ) and returns a tuple of  n  elements where  nth  element should be :  nthelement=1+a1!+a22!+a33!+...+ann!  and  a  should be any positive number.
     (Observe the last 10 values of returned tuple if  n>20 )

   # Python-code-9:
     Write a python function which generates the list of  n  dictionaries representing  n  students.
-Each dictionary should have two keys Name and Marks, the value of Marks key should be a list of 10 elements representing marks in 10 subjects as  [a1,a2,a3,a4,...,a10] .
+Each dictionary should have two keys Name and Marks, the value of Marks key should be a list of 10 elements representing marks in 10 subjects as
+    [a1,a2,a3,a4,...,a10] .
-    Create another function which accepts such dictionary and performs operation on marks and returns a list as  [α1,α2,α3,α4,...,α10]
+    Create another function which accepts such dictionary and performs operation on marks and returns a list as
+    [α1,α2,α3,α4,...,α10]
     where  αi=βαi−1+(1−β)ai  and  β=0.99, α0=1,i=1,2,3,...,10

   # Python-code-10:
     Create a dictionary, with keys should be the number from 1 to 100 (1 and 100 both inclusive) and the value should be the list of string representing whether that key is 'Prime', 'Fibonacci' (if that number exist in Fibonacci sequence), 'Square' or all of three.
     Also write a function which accepts a dictionary (which you will create) and string Prime, Fibonacci or Square and by searching through dictionary it should return a tuple of that numbers.

+  # Python-code-11:
+    Choose any paragraph and write an ecoded text file then read the same file and reconstruct the original paragraph.
+    You have to use  f(a) function for encoding and decoding the text.  f(a)=2a+3 ,where  a  is an ASCII value of charater.